Resources for people who want to open a bed and breakfast – aspiring innkeepers

 You can spend a lot of time calculating what your revenues could be and painstaking time estimating your expenses.
 Once you actually start operating the business you get a real feel for those numbers and you’ll find that you rarely look back at those forecasts, which are rarely close to reality.
 I speak from experience as a total spreadsheet nerd.
 I opened with a bang – full my first weekend, of course I opened specifically for a friend’s wedding.
 After that weekend I had a long dry spell.
 I had spent a lot of time analyzing my revenues and expenses, when I should have focused on getting guests.

-I’ll share some of my actual numbers with you, which I never found a bed and breakfast willing to do.
-This will help you to see that the very most important number is guest revenue.
+The very most important number is guest revenue.
+Many states publish what hotels report (under hotel tax reports).
+This is a good way to see what other B&Bs in your area bring in.
 When it comes right down to it my big expenses like mortgage, utilities, taxes – those don’t change much from month to month.
 I do have some costs that change based on how many guests I have like food and supplies, but I don’t have to buy more food unless I have more guests.
 The most important thing to focus on from day one is to get enough reservations to cover the big Fixed Costs (costs that you have to pay even if you have no guests).

 Clicking submit will send your question to me by email, and will not publish it on the site.